Post-presidency of George Washington: Emancipation

 Since the Revolutionary War, Washington was troubled by slavery and had for some time been contemplating freeing his slaves and reducing the size of his plantation.
 Washington knew that posterity or future generations would judge him harshly for his ownership of slaves.
 He initially planned to sell lands, free his slaves, and use the money from the sale of lands to support his slaves, but he could not find any buyers.

 During the summer of 1799, Washington made a new will, that stipulated all of the 124 slaves he owned outright would be freed after the death of his wife, Martha.
 Washington was concerned over the effects of splitting slave families and on Martha's financial status and so he delayed his slaves' freedom.
 Both the young and old would be cared for.
 The young freedmen would be brought up in a trade, and the elder freedmen would live off an annuity provided by Washington's estate.

 Washington was well aware of how divisive abolition would be in slaveholding Virginia and so he demanded that his slaves would not be sold or forced to leave Virginia after their freedom.
-In that sense, Washington intention may have been for blacks and whites to live together in Virginia as equal citizens, rather than be deported to Africa or recolonized.
+In that sense, Washington's intention may have been for blacks and whites to live together in Virginia as equal citizens, rather than be deported to Africa or recolonized.
 Washington's elderly valet-shoemaker slave William Lee was freed outright for his "faithful services during the Revolutionary War."
-Washington gave Lee a $30 annuity.
+Washington gave Lee an annuity of $30.

 The historian John Ferling believed that Washington's will was an act of atonement for the life he spent in human exploitation.
 Additionally, Washington hoped that his example would lead other slaveowners to take a similar step.
 After Washington's death, Martha feared that his slaves were planning to kill her to obtain their freedom since his will stipulated their freedom was contingent upon her death.
-To prevent that although it was unlikely that his slaves would have killed her, Martha manumitted all of Washington's slaves on January 1, 1801.
+To prevent that, although it was unlikely that his slaves would have killed her, Martha manumitted all of Washington's slaves on January 1, 1801.
 Washington and Martha could not free any of the Custis slaves by law.
-They would be reverted to the Custis estate, upon Martha's death, and divided among her grandchildren.
+They would be reverted to the Custis estate upon Martha's death, and divided among her grandchildren.
 Washington's will and the manumission (freedom) of his slaves had a reverse effect on Virginia society, which in 1806 passed more restrictive measures for slaveowners to free their slaves.